A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: III. A geometric representation of equilibrium states

 Next, we show uniqueness of the equilibrium state under a given initial condition $x_{0}$.
-Since the function maximized in Eq. (\ref{XEQVP}) is strictly concave on the affine subspace $\mathcal{P}^{\mathcal{X}}\left(x_{0}\right),\ x_{\mathrm{E}\mathrm{Q}}$ is uniquely determined by Eq. (\ref{XEQVP}).
-Hence, we obtain the following theorem: \begin{thm} If the consistency condition, Eq. (\ref{esposi}), is satisfied, under a given initial condition $x_{0}$, the system converges to the equilibrium state that is uniquely determined by Eq. (\ref{XEQVP}), that is, the intersection, Eq. (\ref{intXsp}), consists of precisely one point. \end{thm} This theorem is a generalization of the Horn-Jackson theory for the detailed-balanced CRNs \cite{m1,05,06,07}, which was more recently rephrased as the Birch's theorem in a language of algebraic geometry \cite{m4,m5,m6}.
-To be shown in Sec.
-V, if we assume ideal-gas condition, this theorem reduces to the conventional Birch's theorem.
+Since the function maximized in Eq. (\ref{XEQVP}) is strictly concave and also bounded above on the affine subspace $\mathcal{P}^{\mathcal{X}}\left(x_{0}\right)$, the point $\ x_{\mathrm{E}\mathrm{Q}}$ is uniquely determined by Eq. (\ref{XEQVP}).
+Hence, we obtain the following theorem: \begin{thm} If the consistency condition, Eq. (\ref{esposi}), is satisfied, under a given initial condition $x_{0}$, the system converges to the equilibrium state that is uniquely determined by Eq. (\ref{XEQVP}), that is, the intersection, Eq. (\ref{intXsp}), consists of precisely one point. \end{thm} This theorem is a generalization of the Horn-Jackson theory for detailed-balanced CRNs \cite{m1,05,06,07}, which was more recently rephrased as Birch's theorem in the language of algebraic geometry \cite{m4,m5,m6}.
+As will be shown in Sec.
+V, if we assume ideal gas conditions, this theorem reduces to Birch's theorem.

 In the derivation of the theorems, one may be concerned with the arbitrariness in choosing a particular solution.
-However, even if we choose another particular solution, the derived equilibrium state $x_{\mathrm{E}\mathrm{Q}}$ is unchanged because a particular solution is just a reference point for $\mathcal{V}^{\mathcal{Y}}_{\mathrm{EQ}}(\tilde{T},\tilde{\mu})$.
+However, even if we choose another particular solution, the derived equilibrium state $x_{\mathrm{E}\mathrm{Q}}$ is unchanged because a particular solution is just a reference point for $\mathcal{V}^{\mathcal{Y}}_{\mathrm{EQ}}(\tilde{\mu})$.
 That is, the choice of a particular solution amounts to fixing a ``gauge" in the theory.